harrykeen18/ultimate-cad-format/README.md

 * opensource
 * `json` format (see /template.json or below)

 Almost all CAD systems have api calls that run modelling commands.
 This format defines system that describes a "history tree" of modelling features and their base skecth geometry.
-This can be read by addins unique to each CAD system to construct an "inteligent" model of features from scratch.
+This can be read by addins unique to each CAD system to construct an "intelligent" model of features from scratch.

 This system relies on the development of individual: